Doc Bass

-William Capers "Doc" Bass (December 4, 1898 – January 12, 1970) was a professional baseball player.
+William Capers "Doc" Bass (December 4, 1898 – January 12, 1970) was an American professional baseball player.
 He appeared in two games in Major League Baseball for the Boston Braves in 1918, once as a pinch hitter and once as a pinch runner.

 In his major league career, Bass had one at bat, in which he singled.
 He also scored a run and stole a base, although he never appeared in the field.
 After the 1918 season, Bass continued to play minor league baseball until 1925, primarily as an outfielder.